-Chapter 3.
-What are the 5G business use cases in Australia?
+Chapter 4.
+5G business use cases in Australia

-Chapter 9.
-5G Case Study – Los Angeles Summer Olympics 2028
+Chapter 12.
+Case Study: Los Angeles Summer Olympics 2028

-How to translate the potential of 5G into real commercial opportunities, is the question that Australian business leaders need to evaluate in 2020.
+How to translate the potential of 5G into an Action Plan with real commercial opportunities, is the question that Australian business leaders need to evaluate in 2022.

 A 5G Action Plan will leverage these five realities:

 - 5G networks are highly scalable and can solve various existing pain points across multiple industries, as well as address completely new use cases and applications otherwise not possible with existing networks.